cberner/redb/docs/design.md

 concurrent readers. redb uses MVCC to provide isolation, and provides a single isolation level: serializable, in which all writes are applied sequentially.

-Each table is a key-value mapping.
-The keys & values can be either fixed size or dynamically sized byte arrays, as specified at the time of table creation.
+Each table is a key-value mapping, providing an interface similar to `BTreeMap`.

 ## Assumptions about underlying media
 redb is designed to be safe even in the event of power failure or on poorly behaved media,